Pogo-Bash/CongressionalAppChallenge2025/README.md

    Edit `.env` with your Firebase and Google API credentials

-4. Start the development server
+4. Start the desktop development server
    ```
    npm run dev
    ```